e-n-f/if-then-else/if-then-else.md

 * http://www.bitsavers.org/pdf/univOfMichigan/mad/L2-UOI-MAD1-2-RX_MADum_62.pdf

-A few programming languages did go their own way.
-The MAD programming language from the University of Michigan was known for its extremely long keywords, and in addition to using "whenever" instead of "if," it used "otherwise" instead of "else" and "or whenever" instead of "else if."
+The MAD programming language from the University of Michigan also went its own way.
+MAD was known for its extremely long keywords, and in addition to using "whenever" instead of "if," it used "otherwise" instead of "else" and "or whenever" instead of "else if."